 I have been a member of the Irish Philosophical Society (IPS) since 1979, and I have served as a member of the Executive, as well as Treasurer (1983-6) and Secretary (1986-9, 1999 – 2001).
 I have also served as Chairperson of the Royal Irish Academy National Committee for Philosophy (1992-1995), President of the Mind Association (1996-1997), Vice-President of the Mind Assocation (1997-1998).
 I am a Member of the American Philosophical Association, the British Society for Phenomenology, the Hegel Society of Great Britain, the Association of Philosophy Journal Editors, the Society for the Promotion of Eriugena Studies (SPES).
 I am a founder Member of the Kant Society, UK, and Patron and Founding Member of the Eckhart Society (UK).
 I was elected a Member of the Husserl Circle in 2000.
 I have been a Fellow of Center for Advanced Research in Phenomenology (CARP) and am now, since 2008, a member of the Board of Directors of CARP.
 In 2003 I was elected Member of the Royal Irish Academy.

 I have a long standing involvement with the International Federation of Philosophy Societies (Fédération Internationale des Sociétés de Philosophie –FISP).
 I was elected Member of the Steering Committee (Comité Directeur–CD), Fédération Internationale des Sociétés de Philosophie (FISP) since 2003 (for the period 2003-2008; re-elected for the period 2008-2013).
 In April 2009, I was elected President of the Programme Committee for the XXIII World Congress of Philosophy scheduled for Athens in 2013.
-In August 2013 I was elected President of the International Federation of Philosophical Societies/ Fédération Internationale des Sociétés de Philosophie (FISP), for a five-year period from 2013 and 2018, charged with the organisation of the XXIV World Congress of Philosophy to be held in Peking University, Beijing, China, in 2018.
+In August 2013 I was elected President of the International Federation of Philosophical Societies/ Fédération Internationale des Sociétés de Philosophie (FISP), for a five-year period from 2013 and 2018, charged with the organisation of the XXIV World Congress of Philosophy to be hosted by Peking University, Beijing, China, 13-20 August 2018.
+I am now Past President of FISP (2018-2023).

 In October 2013 I was elected Member-at-Large to the Executive Committee of the Society for Phenomenology and Existential Philosophy for a three-year term (2013-2016).